lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 `num_bytes` is the number of bytes to write. `last` is true if this is the last chunk of firmware for the entire firmware update.
 The function returns 0 on success.

-According to the [reference implementation](https://github.com/apache/mynewt-mcumgr/blob/master/cmd/img_mgmt/port/mynewt/src/mynewt_img_mgmt.c#L391-L435), the function performs the following steps...
+According to the [reference implementation](https://github.com/apache/mynewt-mcumgr/blob/master/cmd/img_mgmt/port/mynewt/src/mynewt_img_mgmt.c#L391-L435), the function does the following...

 1. Call `flash_area_open( STANDBY_FIRMWARE_AREA, &fa)` to get a handle to the Standby Firmware Flash Area and store the handle in `fa`